Gabe-Alvess/LibraryAppDiagrams/sequence/sequence-diagrams.md

 Actor User as user
 Boundary Menu as menu
+Control AuthenticationService as authservice
-Control AuthenticationService as service collections UserService as userservice database UserRepo as repo
+Control UserService as userservice
+Database UserRepo as repo

 user -> menu : user wants to login